thepaperpilot/thepaperpilot.github.io/site/garden/police-abolition/index.md

 ## Why abolish police?

 There are a variety of reasons for abolishing the police, from its controversial origins to its pervasive discrimination to its overall lack of effectiveness.
 Ultimately though, I would argue this movement stems from anarchistic principles and values.
 Anarchism posits that no person should hold power over another (a simplification sufficient for this document), which would include the use of force or imprisonment.
-Anarchists argue the State has no right to exist, let alone that it has no right to call it's violence legitimate.
+Anarchists argue the State has no right to exist, let alone that it has no right to call it's violence legitimate, as can be seen in [Prisons: A Social Crime and Failure](https://theanarchistlibrary.org/library/emma-goldman-anarchism-and-other-essays#toc6) by Emma Goldman.
 From this premise, any form of policing or incarceration is unjust.
 However, let's explore additional problems within the specific context of the US:

 ### Origins of policing